infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 The owner of a volume is automatically granted access to its root directory.
 It is then his/her responsibility to manage the permissions on the root directory for other users to use the volume.

 Note that most access control actions use POSIX mechanisms such as standard permissions and extended attributes.
-The _infinit-acl_ utility can be considered as a wrapper on top of extended attributes which allows one to manipulate the ACL of an Infinit volume.
+The _infinit acl_ utility can be considered as a wrapper on top of extended attributes which allows one to manipulate the ACL of an Infinit volume.

 ### Grant/revoke access ###

-In order to grant or revoke access to a file or directory, one uses the _infinit-acl_ binary, providing the path to the object to manage and the permissions to apply.
+In order to grant or revoke access to a file or directory, one uses the _infinit acl_ binary, providing the path to the object to manage and the permissions to apply.

 The following grants Bob the permissions required to read and write the root directory of Alice's volume mounted to `/mnt/shared/`.

 ```
-$> infinit-acl --set --path /mnt/shared/ --mode rw --user bob
+$> infinit acl --set --path /mnt/shared/ --mode rw --user bob
 ```

-_**NOTE:** The infinit-acl binary provides additional options to better manage hierarchical permissions.
+_**NOTE:** The infinit acl binary provides additional options to better manage hierarchical permissions.
 Do not hesitate to rely on the help to learn more._

 Once the command has been run, Bob will be able to read and write files/directories in the root directory of Alice's "shared" volume.